 Digital Tools Assist Boards in Evaluating CEO Performance

 Since the financial crisis of 2008, shareholders have been quite vocal about their expectations for boards to align CEO performance with pay.
 Executive compensation plans are complex and have multiple components.
 Board portals are a valuable tool for tracking short- and long-term progress against goals and objectives.
-Diligent Boards incorporates Governance Cloud, a suite of digital tools for boards that support board applications, such as board self-evaluations, to helps board evaluate CEO performance against their achievements.
+With Diligent Nom Gov, part of Diligent Boards, incorporates Governance Cloud, a suite of digital tools for boards that support board applications, such as board self-evaluations, to helps board evaluate CEO performance against their achievements.